Kings Park (NSW)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Kings Park has 23 active public transport stops, all of which are bus stops.
-These stops are served by six different routes that together offer 207 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents typically living just 179 meters from the nearest stop.
+These stops are served by six different routes, offering a total of 207 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically located just 179 meters from the nearest stop.
+As a primarily residential area, most commuters travel outward.
+Car remains the dominant mode of transport at 86%, while train usage stands at 9%.
+On average, there are 1.5 vehicles per dwelling, exceeding the regional average.

 Frequently Asked Questions - Transport